Moristotle/micro-frontend/README.md

 # micro-frontend
-Fiddling around with micro frontend architecture, Webpack 5 &amp; module federation
+Fiddling around with micro frontend architecture &amp; module federation

-Container application is hosted on Azure Static Web App, while the other micro frontends are hosted on Azure Storage (served as static files).
+Container application (connecting the different micro apps) is hosted on Azure Static Web App, while the other apps are hosted on Azure Storage (served as static files).
-Orchestrating communication between the different micro frontends using module federation & Azure CDN.
+> Orchestrating the communication between the different micro apps using module federation & Azure CDN.

 Stack:
 - React (incl.
 React Router) </br>